 - Keyboards, electric pianos and synthesisers

-- Digital audio workstations (DAW’s) + audio interface
+- Digital audio workstations (DAW’s) + audio interface, MP3, CD, DVD players

-Any instrument which can be mic’d up or used with a pickup e.g. drums, violin, cello is also feasible:
+- Any acoustic instrument which can be mic’d up or used with a pickup e.g. drums, violin, cello will also work just fine:

 - To appreciate music at a live performance as an addition to captioning and performance signing